How to Tell If a Cat Is Scared? Vet-Verified Signs, Triggers & Consequences

 Fear is an inevitable part of rehoming when you get a new cat.
 When they are placed in their forever homes, it will cause a total readjustment period.
 Reactions are nearly guaranteed in adults and still quite common among young kittens, though maybe not as prominently.

 Many like to tout that you can’t tell a cat’s personality while they’re young.
-However, science tells us something very different.
-If you are looking for a highly social cat that can be a part of your everyday life, it’s best to get a social kitten as opposed to one that is hiding in the corner.
+However, if you are looking for a highly social cat that can be a part of your everyday life, it’s best to get a social kitten as opposed to one that is hiding in the corner.

-We aren’t recommending that you write off a skittish kitten from your mind entirely, it’s simply that they are more likely to develop fearful or antisocial behaviors as adults.
+We aren’t recommending that you write off a skittish kitten from your mind entirely.
+You must be more patient and cautious with them, but they may still be more likely to develop fearful or antisocial behaviors as adults.

 Kittens